Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "Good.
 Ask her to come see me as soon as the Gaoians are safely off this planet, please.
 And, if you can spare them from their PT for one more day, the Beef Brothers too."

 Powell hesitated.
-"General… if I may?"
+"General... if I may?"

 Tremblay sat back and folded his hands neatly in his lap.
 "Go ahead."

 "Burgess and Arés are remarkable lads.
 Hell wi’t, they’re bloody heroes, both of them, and they deserve those silver stars they're gonna get for NOVA HOUND.
-And, I know they’ve both seen stuff that grown men haven’t… but they both joined at seventeen and their whole life since then has been the military.
-If it’s really that important to, er…" he searched for the right word. "...to *capitalize* on this whole viral Internet thing…"
+And, I know they’ve both seen stuff that grown men haven’t... but they both joined at seventeen and their whole life since then has been the military.
+If it’s really that important to, er..." he searched for the right word. "...to *capitalize* on this whole viral Internet thing..."

 Tremblay didn’t say anything, but a half-inch hike of his eyebrow told Powell to get to the point.